ivoa-std/ivoatexDoc/regressiontest/README.rst

 ivoaTeX Regression Test
 =======================

-To give the maintainers for ivoaTeX_ a bit more confidence when doing changes, this is a regression test that goes through the motions of starting a document and building it, exercising as many of the features mentioned in ivoatexDoc as I can.
+To give the maintainers of ivoaTeX_ a bit more confidence when doing changes, this is a regression test that goes through the motions of starting a document and building it, exercising as many of the features mentioned in ivoatexDoc as I can.